odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration/starshipit_shipping.rst

    Odoo has a built-in layer of protection against unwanted charges when using test environments.
-   Within a test environment, if a shipping method is used to create labels, then those labels are immediately canceled after creation — this occurs automatically.
+   Within a test environment, if a shipping method is used to create labels, then those labels are immediately cancelled after creation — this occurs automatically.
 Please note that depending on the shipping provider being used, the account might be charged for printing label, unless the order is cancelled manually on the couriers’s portal.